imsanjit/YouTube-Video-Scraper/README.md

 **Example:** If your youtube channel link is https://www.youtube.com/channel/UCx8Z14PpntdaxC, pick **UCx8Z14PpntdaxC**

 ### Step 3: Run all the code
-1. Paste your youtube api key(from step 1) in "api_key".
+1. Enter your youtube api key (from step 1) to code
-2. Paste your youtube channel id
+2. Enter your youtube ID (from step 2) to code